MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

         }
 ```

-2. In the onload function, change the header value as **requestHeaders**.
+2. In the onload function, change the header value as **requestHeaders** or if the header value does not exist, add it as shown below.

 **Example:**